Middleware

 {

-// If the request is an options request, return an empty response; otherwise, continue to traverse to the onion core and get a response
+// If it is an OPTIONS request, return an empty response; otherwise continue toward the onion core and get a response

 $response = $request->method() == 'OPTIONS' ? response('') : $handler($request);